czbiohub/bam2fasta/paper/paper.md

 # Glossary

-"Sharding," "splitting," "tiling" are synonymously used terms to represent looking at a subset of a complete dataset.
+"Sharding," "splitting," "tiling" are synonymously used terms to represent partitioning a complete dataset into smaller subsets.
 When the dataset is images, the commonly used term for image rendering world is "tiling."
 In computer science, the most common term to explain the phenomenon for any dataset is "sharding."
 "Sharding" here is used to enable analyzing a large `.bam` file simultaneously on multiple processes.